 A two-lane temporary detour bridge would be constructed parallel to the northbound lane of the existing bridge to detour traffic during construction.
-The temporary detour bridge would be constructed outside the Caltrans right of way and would include Type K rails.
+The temporary detour bridge would be constructed outside the Caltrans right of way and would include Type K rails and a 5-footwide footpath on each side of the temporary bridge.
 The Build Alternative would also involve temporary relocation of existing aboveground and underground utilities.